Los Angeles Domestic Violence Attorney

 Domestic violence restraining orders may:

-Proof Required for a Domestic Violence Restraining Order
+What Proof is Required for a Domestic Violence Restraining Order in California

 The intimate partner seeking a domestic violence restraining order does not have to show they suffered bodily harm.